secretlycarl/CLIP-video-sorter/README.md

 FFMPEG installed and in PATH

-Pytorch associated with your CUDA version (find it [here](https://pytorch.org/get-started/locally/))
+Command to install Pytorch associated with your CUDA version (find it [here](https://pytorch.org/get-started/locally/))

 # Setup